seek-oss/braid-design-system/DESIGN.md

 SEEK's interface is a clean and modern marketplace built on a single, cohesive visual language.
 It features a **confident magenta brand accent** on a **white** canvas.

-The layout feels **open** and is highly systematic: components never own their surrounding white space, instead all spacing is applied purposfully with layout components like Stack, Inline, Columns and Tiles, each consuming a shared scale of space tokens (`none`, `xxsmall`, `xsmall`, `small`, `medium`, `large`, `xlarge`, `xxlarge`, `xxxlarge`).
+The layout feels **open** and is highly systematic: components never own their surrounding white space, instead all spacing is applied purposfully with layout components like Stack, Inline, Columns and Tiles, each consuming a shared scale of space tokens (see **5 Layout Principles** for details).

 The typography uses **SEEK Sans**, a custom font that feels warm and approachable while echoing the rounded geometry of components.

-Colour is used purposefully, with a spectrum of **Tones** being leveraged across the system to represent the tone of voice being used: `critical`, `caution`, `positive`, `neutral`, `info`, `promote` (e.g. “critical” for high-risk errors, “promote” for highlighted jobs or marketing callouts).
+Colour is used purposefully, with a spectrum of semantic **Tones** and **brand accents** being leveraged across the system. **Tones** are used to communicate the tone of voice being used: `critical`, `caution`, `positive`, `neutral`, `info`, and `promote`. **Brand accents** are used to dial up or down the prominence of content while expressing SEEK's brand: `brandAccent`, `formAccent`, `brand`, and `secondary`.
 Visually, this creates an interface that feels primarily neutral and content-first, with colour appearing where it communicates tone, status or brand — not as background noise.

 **Design philosophy**

 - **Tokens, not ad-hoc CSS:** Spacing, color roles, type, radii, and shadows should map to Braid theme variables or component APIs.
 - **Composable structure:** Prefer layout primitives (stack, inline, box, columns) and Braid components over bespoke flex/grid soup unless there is a clear gap.
 - **Accessible by default:** Sufficient contrast for semantic pairings, visible keyboard focus, and interaction targets that meet the system’s touchable minimums.
-**Mood keywords:** Clear, direct, professional, human, optimistic, never gimmicky or ornamental for its own sake.
+- **Mood keywords:** Clear, direct, professional, human, optimistic, never gimmicky or ornamental for its own sake.

 ---